 - Idling times

-The ultimate goal is overall efficiency and savings from decreased expenses.
-Not only can analytics be fed into smart algorithms to optimize routes, but it can be used to compute truck loading information and synchronize with cargo and other logistics data, giving the supply chain a boost in efficiency.
+The ultimate goal in smart transportation using IoT is overall efficiency and savings from decreased expenses.
+Not only can analytics be fed into smart algorithms to optimize routes, but they can be used to compute truck loading information and synchronize with cargo and other logistics data, giving the supply chain a boost in efficiency.

 What can we do with all this data?

 The sky’s the limit.
 We’re able to monitor driving speeds, maintain transportation schedules, reduce engine idle time, reduce fleet downtime, optimize fleet routes, enable predictive vehicle maintenance, and improve fuel efficiency.

 A while back, the Wall Street Journal reported on Saia LTL Freight using an IoT configuration to monitor fuel consumption.
 They improved fuel efficiency by 6% and saved around $15 million in their first year of IoT operation.